 The option to use a custom domain for your site.

-One final caveat: the best apps have to be good value for money, which means to make our list, a larger price tag had to be justified by more specific features.
+One final caveat: the best landing page tools have to be good value for money, which means to make our list, a larger price tag had to be justified by more specific features.
 Some popular apps, like Instapage, missed out because they're just too expensive to recommend to most people.

 After testing more than 30 apps, these are the five best landing page builders.